 The COPPUL DPN works to educate and build capacity for digital preservation in member institutions.
 See below for upcoming educational and professional development opportunities.
 You can also recommend a speaker, topic, course, or program related to digital preservation.

-The PKP-PLN: Thursday May 4th @ 10 am PST.
-Join Bronwen Sprout (UBC) and Mark Jordan (SFU) and learn about the PKP PLN, a Private LOCKSS Network (PLN) to digitally preserve OJS journals.
+The PKP-PLN [view slides]: Thursday May 4th @ 10 am PST.
+Bronwen Sprout (UBC) and Mark Jordan (SFU) talk about the PKP PLN, a Private LOCKSS Network (PLN) to digitally preserve OJS journals.
 The LOCKSS program offers decentralized and distributed preservation, seamless perpetual access, and preservation of the authentic original version of the content.
 The PKP PLN ensures that journals that are not part of the Global LOCKSS Network, which primarily preserves content from larger publishers and vendors, or an existing PLN, which preserve small numbers of OJS journals hosted by member libraries, can be preserved using the LOCKSS program.
 [More information].

 The future of LOCKSS [view slides]: Tuesday March 14 @ 1 pm PST.
 Nicholas Taylor, Program Manager for LOCKSS and Web Archiving at Stanford University Libraries, provided an update on the distributed digital preservation software and service programs he oversees.
 [More information]